Basics:

 Educators, who are listing their homes, are encouraged to mention what schools are nearby.
 That allows potential tenants to seek housing nearest the school they’ll be attending or working with.
 It also creates another common point of interest between potential tenants and landlords.

 The fact that this works well is noted in the site’s “testimonial” section.
-And, where SideHusl.com normally ignores a site’s own testimonials, since they’re usually impossible to verify, this site is different.
+Notably, SideHusl.com normally ignores a site’s own testimonials, since they’re usually impossible to verify.
+But this site is different.
 Why?
 It includes the full name and, often, school affiliation of the person providing the testimonial, making it possible to verify the testimonial and ask about problems.
+We called educators who raved about the site online, and they were equally effusive in person.

 What we don’t like